-Since then, Katelin has become a sought-after cinematographer for big-brand commercials, high-profile music videos, and indie narrative short films.
+Since then, Katelin has become a sought-after cinematographer for big-brand commercials, high-profile music videos, and feature-length films like Swallow.
 Her client list includes names like Levi’s, Lincoln, and Airbnb.
 And she’s worked on music videos for bands like Interpol, Girls, and Black Rebel Motorcycle Club.
 She even did an unexpected film with Jared Leto, which she’ll explain later.

-One of her most recent projects is an intimate, brooding short film called Deep Blue, a coming-of-age story set within a small Amish community.
+One of her most recent projects at the time of this interview, was an intimate, brooding short film called Deep Blue, a coming-of-age story set within a small Amish community.
 It’s dark, beautiful, and visually hypnotic.
 Everything we’ve come to expect from talented, up-and-coming Katelin Arizmendi.

 Musicbed: Did you always want to be a director of photography?